 Universal Tire Quality Guide (U.T.Q.G)

-The UTQG is measured with three specific criterias, stating the classification of a tire.
-The data are collected after on a closed circuit.
+The UTQG ratings are based on three specific criteria, stating the classification of a tire.
+The data is collected by conducting various tests on a closed circuit.

-The first crtieria found on a UTQG is the life expectency of a tire, how fast is it going to wear.
-This number is ontained by a test on a circuit of 9600 kilometers, in controlled conditions.
-100 is the reference value, so if a tire has a tread wear of 50, it will wear twice as fast as the refenrence tire, whereas a tread wear of 600 means that the tire will last six times more.
+The first feature evaluated by the UTQG is the life expectancy of a tire (how fast is it wears).
+This characteristic is tested on a 9600 kilometres circuit, in controlled conditions.
+100 is the reference value, so if a tire has treadwear of 50, it will wear twice as fast as the reference tire, whereas tread wear of 600 means that the tire will last six times more.
 The higher the number, the longer the life of a tire.

-The temperature index defines how resistant a tire can support and dispel heat.
-This index is the result of tests in laboratory as well as road tests.
+The temperature index defines the extent to which heat is created or dissipated by a tire.
+This index is the result of tests in the laboratory as well as road tests.

-An over heating tire can provoke the degradation of a tire in an irregular way.
+An overheated tire can irregularly provoke the degradation.
 The index is rated by the letters A (best index) B and C (minimum required by the law).
-The higher the letter, the better the heat dispel.

-N.B.
-UTQG is a useful tool to compare tires from A SAME BRAND.
-We cannot compare the UTQG of a Michelin tire with a Bridgestone one.
+N.B. : UTQG is a useful tool to compare tires of the SAME BRAND.
+Michelin and Bridgestone tires (for example) cannot be compared using the UTQG ratings.

 - Maintenance & Storage